-EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: April 1, 2001 Section 4.3(1) of the OHSR.
-HISTORY: April 6, 2020 - Housekeeping changes.
+EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: September 1, 2021 Section 16.25 of the OHSR .
+HISTORY: September 1, 2021 - Housekeeping changes to reflect changes to the OHSR.
+April 6, 2020 - Housekeeping changes.
 September 15, 2010 - Housekeeping changes to update OHSR provisions due to repeal of Section 16.3(4), delete practice reference and make formatting changes.
 Replaces Policy No. 26.02-3 of the Prevention Division Policy and Procedure Manual.
 APPLICATION: This Item results from the 2000/2001 "editorial" consolidation of all prevention policies into the Prevention Manual .
 The POLICY in this Item merely continues the substantive requirements of Policy No. 26.02-3, as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and regulatory changes since Policy No. 26.02-3 was issued.

-RE: Mobile Equipment - Guards - Protective Structures (Hydraulic Excavators) ITEM: R16.21-1
+RE: Mobile Equipment - Guards - Protective Structures (Hydraulic Excavators) ITEM: R16.33-1

-Section 16.21 sets out requirements for protection of operators of mobile equipment from various hazards.
+Section 16.33 sets out requirements for protection of operators of mobile equipment from various hazards.

-Section 16.21(1):
+Section 16.33(2):

-Operators of mobile equipment must be protected against falling, flying or intruding objects or material by means of suitable cabs, screens, grills, shields, deflectors, guards or structures.
+Operators of mobile equipment, and any other riders of mobile equipment authorized by section 16.8, must be protected against any reasonably foreseeable hazards from falling, flying or intruding objects or materials, or tipovers, by means of cabs, windows, screens, grills, shields, deflectors, guards or structures on the mobile equipment that